Pio La Torre: In Parliament

+La Torre also proposed far-reaching legislation to fight the Mafia, but these did not advance at the time since they came at a politically inopportune moment.

-On 31 March 1980, La Torre initiated a draft law that introduced a new crime in the Italian legal system, mafia conspiracy, and the possibility for the courts to seize and to confiscate the goods of the persons belonging to the mafia conspiracy.
+After a series of Mafia killings in 1979–80, which included state officials that actively opposed Cosa Nostra such as police inspector Boris Giuliano, judge Terranova, and DC politician Piersanti Mattarella, La Torre initiated a bill on 31 March 1980 that introduced a new crime in the Italian legal system, mafia conspiracy, and extended the power for the courts to seize and confiscate assets of persons involved in the mafia conspiracy.

-With the inclusion of the mafia conspiracy in article 416 bis of the Italian Penal Code, a serious gap was filled.
-In spite of its obvious danger, mafia conspiracy had not been recognized by the Penal Code as a criminal phenomenon.
-As a result, many judges had not considered the Mafia a criminal association.
-The provisions contained in article 416 of the Penal Code concerning mafia-type association were suitable to cope with local and limited phenomena of associated delinquency, but not with organized crime.
+With the inclusion of a Mafia-type association in Article 416 bis of the Italian Penal Code, a serious legal gap in fighting mafia-type organized crime was filled.
+Despite the clear and known danger, mafia conspiracy had not been recognised as a criminal phenomenon in the Penal Code.
+As a result, many judges did not consider the Mafia as a criminal association.
+Until then, the provisions of Article 416 of the Penal Code on mafia-like associations were suitable only for local and limited phenomena of associated crime and delinquency, but not for organised crime of mafia proportions.

 Return to Sicily

-In 1981 La Torre requested of the party that he be sent back to Sicily where he became the regional secretary of the PCI.
+In 1981, La Torre requested of the party that he be sent back to Sicily where he became the regional secretary of the PCI.
 He also became part of the popular movement against the deployment of Ground Launched Cruise Missiles (GLCM) by the United States at Comiso Air Base, just like the journalist Giuseppe Fava.
-The missiles were stationed in June 1983, but were dismantled after the Intermediate-Range Nuclear Forces Treaty (INF) was signed by the former Soviet Union and the United States on 8 December 1987.
+The missiles were stationed in June 1983 but were dismantled after the Intermediate-Range Nuclear Forces Treaty (INF) was signed by the former Soviet Union and the United States on 8 December 1987.
 The last 16 GLCMs left the Comiso Air Base in 1991.

-Killed by the Mafia
+Assassination by the Mafia

 Before his new anti-Mafia law was approved in Parliament, La Torre was killed by the Corleonesi, which were engaged in a fierce internal war against rival Mafia factions (the so-called Second Mafia War) and against those representatives of the state that tried to seriously fight Cosa Nostra.

 On 30 April 1982, La Torre and his driver Rosario Di Salvo were shot in a hail of bullets near the Communist Party's headquarters in Palermo.
 Their car was trapped in a one-way street blocked by the killers' car.
-Di Salvo returned the fire with a .38-caliber pistol before he was killed.
+Di Salvo shot back with his .38-caliber pistol before he was killed.
 The hit team was composed of Pino Greco, Giuseppe Lucchese, Nino Madonia, Mario Prestifilippo and Salvatore Cucuzza.
-La Torre was sentenced to death by the Sicilian Mafia Commission because of his endeavour against the Mafia.

 The day after General Carlo Alberto Dalla Chiesa was appointed as prefect for Palermo to stop the violence of the Second Mafia War.
-La Torre's law was approved only after Dalla Chiesa was murdered as well on September 3, 1982, on the orders of Mafia boss Salvatore Riina of the Corleonesi.
+La Torre's law was approved only after Dalla Chiesa was also murdered on 3 September 1982, on the orders of Mafia boss Salvatore Riina of the Corleonesi.
 That compelled Parliament to adopt the law La Torre initiated in a rush together with other emergency measures against the Mafia.